TheThinkingHome/device_sentinel/README.md

 ## Reports And Diagnostics

-Two more pages are written for a person, beside the daily brief: **the battery report**, which ranks every falling cell by how long it has left, and **the signal report**, which names the devices whose radio link is worse than it usually is and leaves the rest off the page.
+Two more pages are written for a person, beside the daily brief: **the battery report**, which ranks every falling cell by how long it has left, and **the signal report**, which charts the devices whose radio link is worse than it usually is.
+Both name every device they count, so you can find the one you are looking for rather than reading that some number of devices are fine.
 Both live under `www` so a dashboard card can point at them.

 Three further files are written for whoever maintains the system: